SRG '200 Francs' Initiative Rejected: Result & Fee 2027

 | Streaming subscriptions | Cancel or rotate unused services. | CHF 100 – 300 |

-Compare health insurance, mobile plans and car insurance in minutes — CHF 500+ in annual savings well exceeds the fee cut under discussion.
+Compare health insurance, mobile plans and car insurance in minutes.
+CHF 500+ in annual savings far exceeds the CHF 23 fee cut arriving in 2027.

 Compare now

-The SRG initiative is one of several proposals on 8 March 2026.
-Full overview in our guide to the 8 March 2026 Swiss vote.
-The other major proposal on the same Sunday is the Climate Fund Initiative 2026.
-For 2026 tax planning context, see our article on individual taxation in Switzerland 2026.
+The SRG initiative was one of several proposals decided on 8 March 2026.
+See the full breakdown in our Swiss referendum March 2026 results overview and our guide to the 8 March 2026 Swiss vote.
+The other initiative on the ballot was the Climate Fund Initiative 2026, and the tax change that did pass is covered in individual taxation in Switzerland 2026.
+To trim the costs that matter most, compare health insurance premiums for 2026.

 FAQ

-How high is the radio and TV fee today?
+How high is the radio and TV fee, and what changes?

 Who launched the initiative?